The Dark Side of Perfectionism: How the Pursuit of Greatness Can Lead to Insecurity and Decreased Performance

 How can someone raise high-performing children without cultivating perfectionism?

-Research on overpraising reveals that praising children’s innate ability produces fragility and perfectionism, because children become motivated to protect the label rather than to learn.
+Research on overpraising shows that praising children’s innate ability can produce fragility and perfectionism, because children become motivated to protect the label rather than to learn.
 Praising effort and persistence instead builds a growth-oriented neural architecture that embraces challenge.
-High-performing children benefit from standards combined with unconditional relational security and the confidence that their worth is not contingent on outcomes.
+High-performing children benefit from clear standards combined with unconditional relational security and the confidence that their worth is not contingent on outcomes.

 Share this article: